PoslinskiNet/ember-testing-guide/README.md

 assert.expect(2);
 ```

-It is very useful, for instance, if we stub some method, where we put assertion in, to make sure that we called the method on an object or we need to do some extra check inside the stubbed method on the object that it provides (for instance, when we stub an action that should receive some complex object).
+`expect` is most useful when we want to check if a stubbed method has been called, and if it has been called with the correct arguments.
 Sometimes, in such scenarios, we can use spy instead (for simpler objects).

 Example: